gabriel-alves-p/l-atelier-eden/README.md

 #### Structure Plane

-The information on the home was designed to be structured by priority, so that the first thing the customer reads as they scroll down is a description of what the restaurant does and what it has achieved in the past.
-That gives the user more confidence as they scroll down to the second section, which contain the menus and the prices.
-Finally the user finds the contact information and address, grouped together.
+The information on the home was designed to be structured by priority so that the first thing the customer reads as they scroll down is a description of what the restaurant does and what it has achieved in the past.
+That gives the user more confidence as they scroll down to the second section, which contains the menus and the prices.
+Finally, the user finds the contact information and address, grouped together.

 The same format was followed across the bookings and job application pages, with a brief overview of the topic to give the user more information and confidence to scroll down and fill out the forms.

-The same navigation bar and footer are found across all three pages, to provide the user with intuitiviness.
+The same navigation bar and footer are found across all three pages, to provide the user with intuitiveness.

 #### Skeleton Plane